-The Tax Opinion includes an opinion to the effect that the Merger will be treated as a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), that each of ANTIVIRALS, ANTIVIRALS Acquisition Corporation and IMMUNOTHERAPY will be a party to the reorganization within the meaning of Section 368(d) of the Code, and that no income, gain or loss will be recognized by the IMMUNOTHERAPY Shareholders as a result of the Merger with respect to the outstanding IMMUNOTHERAPY Stock converted into ANTIVIRALS Common Stock and ANTIVIRALS Warrants (except (i) an amount that does not exceed any cash received as a result of the return of the Escrowed Shares to ANTIVIRALS, and (iii) an amount that does not exceed any cash received in Lieu of fractional shares).
+The Tax Opinion includes an opinion to the effect that the Merger will be treated as a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code of 1986, as amended (the "Code"), that each of ANTIVIRALS, ANTIVIRALS Acquisition Corporation and IMMUNOTHERAPY will be a party to the reorganization within the meaning of Section 368(d) of the Code, and that no income, gain or loss will be recognized by the IMMUNOTHERAPY Shareholders as a result of the Merger with respect to the outstanding IMMUNOTHERAPY Stock converted into ANTIVIRALS Common Stock and ANTIVIRALS Warrants (except (i) an amount that does not exceed any cash received as a result of exercising dissenters' rights, (ii) an amount arising as a result of the return of the Escrowed Shares to ANTIVIRALS, and (iii) an amount that does not exceed any cash received in lieu of fractional shares).
 The Tax Opinion is based on certain assumptions, including the assumption that the Merger will take place as described in the Merger Agreement, and is subject to certain limitations and qualifications.
 The Tax Opinion is also based on the assumption that certain factual matters represented by ANTIVIRALS, Merger Sub, IMMUNOTHERAPY and others will be true and correct on the Effective Time of the Merger, which representations tax counsel will neither investigate nor verify.